Nazarene (sect): Nasoraean Mandaeans

+Van Bladel (2017) suggests that the Mandaeans and Nasoraeans were historically separate groups, with the Nasoraeans being a Judeo-Christian priestly baptismal sect from central Mesopotamia that found followers from the indigenous Mandaeans of southern Mesopotamia.
+According to van Bladel's hypothesis, the original Mandaean laypeople had their Mesopotamian temples decimated due to temple pillaging during the Sasanian period and switched to the Nasoraean priests' religion in order to compensate for the loss of their former religion.
+However, this hypothesis has been criticized by Predrag Bukovec and other scholars.
+Bogdan Burtea (2008) has also proposed that the Nasoraeans and Mandaeans may have historically been separate groups.

 In the Ginza Rabba, the term Nasoraean is used to refer to righteous Mandaeans, i.e., Mandaean priests (comparable to the concept of pneumatikoi in Gnosticism).
-As Nasoraeans, Mandaeans believe that they constitute the true congregation of bnai nhura meaning 'Sons of Light'.
+As Nasoraeans, Mandaeans believe that they constitute the true congregation of bnia nhura meaning 'Sons of Light'.

 Modern "Nazarene" churches

 A number of modern churches use the word "Nazarene" or variants in their name or beliefs: